jamalhassouni/mws-restaurant-stage-1/README.md

  This is a project for Udacity Frontend course.

+## Details

+For the Restaurant Reviews projects, I had to incrementally convert a static webpage to a mobile-ready web application.
+In Stage One, I take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+I also began converting this to a Progressive Web Application by caching some assets for offline use.

 ## Installing / Getting started

 To install this project you need to clone or download it.